KevinZeng233/CrysCo/README.md

 2- Wang, Anthony Yu-Tung, et al. "Compositionally restricted attention-based network for materials property predictions."
 Npj Computational Materials 7.1 (2021): 77.

+If you have any question, please send me an email: mohammad73madani73@gmail.com